Martina-Talan/network-social/README.md

 ### 🚀 Features

-**User Authentication** – Register, log in, and log out
+✅**User Authentication** – Register, log in, and log out

-**Create Posts** – Users can compose and publish text-based posts
+✅**Create Posts** – Users can compose and publish text-based posts

-**All Posts Feed** – View all posts from all users in reverse chronological order
+✅**All Posts Feed** – View all posts from all users in reverse chronological order

-**Profile Pages** – View user profiles with follower and following counts
+✅**Profile Pages** – View user profiles with follower and following counts

-**Follow/Unfollow Users** – Follow other users to see their posts in your personalized feed
+✅**Follow/Unfollow Users** – Follow other users to see their posts in your personalized feed

-**Following Feed** – See posts exclusively from users you follow
+✅**Following Feed** – See posts exclusively from users you follow

-**Like & Unlike Posts** – Toggle likes on posts, updated asynchronously
+✅**Like & Unlike Posts** – Toggle likes on posts, updated asynchronously

-**Edit Posts** – Edit your own posts without reloading the page
+✅**Edit Posts** – Edit your own posts without reloading the page

-**Pagination** – Navigate through posts with "Next" and "Previous" buttons
+✅**Pagination** – Navigate through posts with "Next" and "Previous" buttons

 ### 🛠️ Installation & Setup